ramonmeza/zig-c-tutorial/README.md

 meaning these functions will now return errors.
 This means within our application, we'll need to call the function with `try`.

-I'll create a new zig file for trying out the wrapper functions, called `zig_c_wrapper.zig`.
+We'll create a new zig file for trying out the wrapper functions, called `zig_c_wrapper.zig`.
 This is mostly to distinguish between our previous examples, but this is just showing we no longer use `@cImport()` directly, and instead utilize `zmath.zig` (our wrapper functions), to interact with the C code.